Aggersund: History

 Modern settlement of the area centered around the ferry port, which made the location an important commercial crossroad.
 In 1801 Aggerborg Sogn had a population of 373, which grew to 545 in 1859.
 At this point in time, the economy relied largely on farming and trade with Aalborg of grains, potatoes, and livestock.
 While the area had once supported a fishing industry, it was a declining profession in the region by this time and yields were only traded locally.
 By 1901, the sogn's population peaked at 856.
 While the population of the sogn began to decline in the early 20th century, Aggersund itself continued to expand.
 In 1955, the village had a population of 475, and had many amenities and industrial works.
 Approximately 36% of the population was employed in industrial work, 24% in trade and transportation, and 8% in agriculture.
 The population of the village has since declined.
 This is due, in part, to the 1970 Danish Municipal Reforms, which amalgamated and moved many administrative jobs and associated businesses to Løgstør.

 During the German occupation of Denmark, the village saw a heavy military presence, because of the strategic importance of its bridge.
 Beginning in 1940, several buildings were occupied for military purposes, including the hotel at Brogade 17, which was used as a headquarters.
 Unemployed workers from larger cities were recruited to carry out military construction in the city.
-Households within the city were required to provide accommodation these workers.
+Households within the city were required to provide accommodation to these workers.
 On land, both sides of the village were surrounded by armoured trenches, including barbed wire fences, a minefield, and roadblocks.
 18 bunkers were built within the city to protect the bridge itself, 7 on the southern side, and 11 in the north.
 The village became like a military fortress, and movement within the city was difficult for residents.
 At its peak, more than 600 men were stationed in Aggersund.
 By 1944, many of these soldiers had been sent to the Eastern front.
 Occupying forces left the village after the war ended in 1945.
 The military infrastructure of the city was rapidly abandoned.
 Grenades, land mines and other equipment were left where they lay.
 A long process to demilitarize the village then began.